OpenCQRS/OpenCQRS/README.md

 - 📚 _[Examples in repository](https://github.com/OpenCQRS/OpenCQRS/tree/main/examples)_
 - 🛒 _[EventShop (ecommerce demo application)](https://github.com/OpenCQRS/EventShop)_

+## ✨ Custom Implementations

+OpenCQRS is designed to be extensible, supporting custom store, messaging, caching, and validation providers.
+Need a specific implementation for your existing code or a new provider (e.g., a custom database store or messaging bus)?
+Please reach out to request tailored integrations.
+Contact me via [LinkedIn](https://www.linkedin.com/in/lucabriguglia) to discuss your needs and enhance your event sourcing or CQRS workflows.

 ## ⭐ Give a star

 If you're using this repository for your learning, samples, workshop, or your project, please give a star.
 Thank you!